Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Concluding Remarks

 \section{Concluding Remarks}

 This paper introduces a robust online Newton-type algorithm designed for policy evaluation in reinforcement learning under the influence of heavy-tailed noise and outliers.
 We demonstrate the estimation consistency as well as the asymptotic normality of our estimator.
 We further establish the Bahadur representation and show that it converges strictly faster than that of a prototypical first-order method such as TD.
 To further conduct statistical inference, we propose an online approach for constructing confidence intervals.
-Our experimental results highlight the efficiency and robustness of our approach when compared to the existing online bootstrap method.
-In future research, it would be intriguing to explore online statistical inference for off-policy evaluation.
+Our experimental results highlight the efficiency and robustness of our approach when compared to the existing online method.

+While our current work focuses on TD learning for on-policy evaluation, our robust framework can be extended to Gradient Temporal-Difference (GTD) algorithms for off-policy evaluation.
+There is also potential to apply our approach to multi-step TD methods and TD($\lambda$), though this may introduce challenges due to increased dependencies.
+Additionally, we identify an extension to fitted-Q evaluation as a promising direction for future research.
+Beyond policy evaluation, extending our methodology to the reinforcement learning algorithms with policy optimization (e.g., deep Q-learning) presents significant potential but also introduces challenges, which we leave as open questions for future investigation.